Raima-046/Image-Processing-with-3D-Convolution/README.md

 ## Usage/Example

 1. **Load a 3D Image:**
-   - Ensure your 3D grayscale image is in the correct format and located in the project directory.
+   - Ensure your 3D grayscale image is in the correct format (TIFF file) and located in the project directory.
    - Use the provided function in your code to load the image.
 For example:
      ```cpp
      // Example of loading a 3D image